mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/V_Framework_Custom_Weapons.md

 ### Full field list, in vanilla column order

 Vanilla `DamageParameterTables.lua` rows are positional arrays of 32 values.
-The table below lists every `SetDamage` field in that same column order, so a vanilla row can be transcribed straight down.
+The table below lists the `SetDamage` fields that map to those columns, in that same column order, so a vanilla row can be transcribed straight down.
 Column 1 is the attack id itself.
+It is not a complete list of `SetDamage` fields - `hitNPC`, used in the example above, has no column here.

 | Col | `SetDamage` field | Native | Notes |
 |----:|---|---|---|